psi4/psi4/doc/sphinxman/source/sapt.rst

 a complete description of SAPT, the reader is referred to the excellent review by Jeziorski, Moszynski, and Szalewicz [Jeziorski:1994:1887]_.

-Several truncations of the SAPT expansion are available in the SAPT module of |PSIfour|.
+Several truncations of the closed-shell SAPT expansion are available in the SAPT module of |PSIfour|.
 The simplest truncation of SAPT is denoted SAPT0 and defined in Eq. :eq:`SAPT0`.